-Residencies for students and emerging artists at Lee Kelley's Leland Iron Works, his long-time home, studio, and rustic sculpture garden.
+Residencies for students and emerging artists at Lee Kelly's Leland Iron Works, his long-time home, studio, and rustic sculpture garden.

 Leland Iron Works Artist-in-Residency Program

 A partnership between venerable Portland artist, Lee Kelly and the college, PNCA’s Leland Iron Works Artist-in-Residency Program awards five month-long residencies to practicing Oregon artists and four residencies for students and emerging artists at Leland Iron Works, Kelly’s long-time home, studio, and rustic sculpture garden.

 The goal of the LIW Residency Program is to support and invest in practicing and emerging artists whose work will impact Oregon’s cultural landscape.
 A one-month residency at LIW provides these artists with the time, space, and opportunity to take their work to the next level and to experiment with material and processes in a uniquely Oregonian environment.
 Residents will share their work with younger artists through artist talks, classroom critiques, and possible collaborations.

 Application deadline for all 2019 applications is midnight October 29, 2018.

 There will be ten month-long residencies awarded each year, five to established Oregon artists (with more than 7 years of demonstrated art practice; non-students), and four to to emerging Oregon artists (can be students).

 Established artists will each deliver an artist talk at PNCA and participate in a classroom critique.
 Each established artist awarded a residency will receive a stipend of $2500.
 Emerging artists will each deliver a lunchtime lecture on their residency at PNCA.